 3. Pulp Protocol and Follow-up

-Follow-up: Absolutely repeat pulp vitality tests at 1, 3, 6, and 12-month intervals.
+Follow-up: Always repeat pulp vitality tests at 1, 3, 6, and 12-month intervals.

-Complication Risk: Do not neglect regular check-ups as pulp necrosis or root canal blockage (obliteration) may develop in the tooth in the future.
+Complication Risk: Do not neglect regular check-ups as pulp necrosis or root canal obliteration may develop later.

 Is there a visible fracture?